 - Headspace: This mindfulness app is offering free support during the global crisis.

-- Cigna Telehealth Connection: Cigna provides access to two telehealth services for participants in Loyola’s employee medical plans –AmWell and MDLIVE.
-Cigna Telehealth Connection lets you get the care you need – including most prescriptions – for a wide range of minor conditions.
-Connect with a board-certified doctor via secure video chat or phone, without leaving your home or office 24/7/365.
-To register:
+- Cigna Telehealth Connection: Cigna provides access to medical and behavioral/mental health virtual care as part of your medical plan through MDLIVE.
+Cigna Virtual Care lets you get the care you need – including most prescriptions – for a wide range of minor conditions.
+Connect with board-certified doctors and pediatricians, as well as licensed counselors and psychiatrists via secure video chat or phone, without leaving your home or office.

 Financial and Food Assistance